A Survey of Reinforcement Learning For Economics: The Empirics of Deep Reinforcement Learning

 \citet{fujimoto2018td3} observe that Double DQN's correction is incomplete in continuous-action settings, where the target network and online network remain correlated through shared updates.
 They propose Clipped Double Q-learning: compute two Q-value estimates $Q_1, Q_2$ with separate networks trained on the same data, and use $y = r + \gamma \min(Q_1(s',a'), Q_2(s',a'))$ as the Bellman target.
 The minimum operator introduces pessimistic underestimation, which is conservative but avoids the explosive positive bias.\footnote{\citet{Ciosek2019} note that clipped double Q can cause excessive pessimism under high uncertainty, proposing optimistic actor-critic as a counterweight.}

-DQN prevents outright divergence, but \citet{vanHasselt2018} find that \emph{soft divergence}, defined as a temporary spike in value estimates by more than 10\% followed by recovery, occurs in the majority of DQN training runs across 57 Atari games.\footnote{Larger networks diverge more frequently than smaller ones, counter to the usual intuition that more expressive models should generalize better.} The deadly triad does not announce itself as a training failure: the value estimates may spike and recover, leaving no visible trace in the loss curve while corrupting the policy.
+DQN prevents outright divergence, but \citet{vanHasselt2018} find that \emph{soft divergence}, defined as a temporary spike in value estimates by more than 10\% followed by recovery, occurs in the majority of DQN training runs across 57 Atari games.\footnote{Larger networks diverge more frequently than smaller ones, counter to the usual intuition that more expressive models should generalize better.} The deadly triad produces no obvious training failure: the value estimates may spike and recover, leaving no visible trace in the loss curve while corrupting the policy.

 \citet{KumarImplicit2021} describe a continuous manifestation of the deadly triad: \emph{implicit under-parameterization}.\footnote{Neural networks trained with bootstrapped TD objectives progressively lose their effective rank, with fewer and fewer neurons contributing distinct directions in the representation.
 This rank collapse is silent (training loss continues to decrease) but the network's ability to represent new information degrades over time, a form of capacity loss distinct from but related to plasticity loss.}